 - Because your ABA therapist comes to your home, they get to know your family while understanding your child’s particular strengths and weaknesses, to help support each telehealth occupational therapy session.

 In-home autism therapy ultimately leads to a better treatment solution, allowing for a highly individualized program to meet your child’s needs.

 The earlier a child diagnosed with autism begins occupational therapy, the better.
 This is because the brain is most malleable in early childhood, and early intervention has been shown to improve outcomes for children with ASD.
 In addition, starting therapy early can help to prevent or reduce the development of secondary problems, such as anxiety and depression.

-Because one of a central focus at Opya is to ensure your child can be integrated into an elementary school program when the time is right, we design our in-home occupational therapy programs with this long-term goal in mind.
-We work with you and your child to create a curriculum that will not only help your child to develop the skills he or she needs for success in school, but that will also be enjoyable and engaging.
+Because one of the central focuses at Opya is to ensure your child can be integrated into an elementary school program when the time is right, we design our in-home therapy programs with this long-term goal in mind.
+We work with you and your child to create a curriculum that will not only help your child to develop the skills they need for success in school, but that will also be enjoyable and engaging.

-Learn More About the In-Home Occupational Therapy Program at Opya
+Learn More About Our Telehealth Occupational Therapy Program

 Occupational therapy is an essential part of autism treatment because it can help children develop the skills they need to participate in activities of daily living and reduce problem behaviors.
 At Opya, our occupational therapy program for autism is delivered in tandem with our speech therapy and ABA programs to give the child in your care the foundation they need to succeed.

-To learn more about occupational therapy in the Bay Area or Orange County, about the revolutionary Opya app, or about any of our customizable in-home therapy programs, reach out to our expert team today at 650.629.3445 or by using our online form.
+To learn more about telehealth occupational therapy in Northern California (Sacramento Area, Central Valley, San Francisco Bay Area) or Southern California (Orange County), or about any of our customizable in-home therapy programs, reach out to our expert team today at (650) 931-6300.
 We would be happy to answer any questions you have or provide you with more information about our services.